floodfx/liveviewjs/apps/liveviewjs.com/docs/08-file-upload/overview.md

           });
           return;
         }
         // Yay!
-We've successfully saved the photo, so we can consume (i.e. "remove")
+We've successfully saved the photo, so we can consume (i.e.,  "remove")
         // the uploaded entries from the "photos" upload config await socket.consumeUploadedEntries("photos", async (meta, entry) => {
           // we could create thumbnails, scan for viruses, etc.